-The Editorial College, consisting of internationally-renowned scientists with a broad geographic distribution, does not physically meet.
-Meetings are instead organized using online facilities.
+Editorial Colleges, consisting of internationally-distributed scientists with a broad geographic distribution, do not physically meet.
+Meetings are instead organized using our online forums/meetings facilities.

-Once per year, Fellows of the Editorial College are asked to participate in a virtual general meeting.
+Once per year, Fellows of the Editorial Colleges are asked to participate in a Virtual General Meeting.
 The meeting is organized by the Foundation and takes place over the course of one week during the month of January.

 At the end of the week, the meeting is closed, and motions are put forward for voting, which is open online for one week after the end of the VGM.

-Within one week following the end of voting, the Foundation implements the decisions taken and releases the minutes of the VGM to the Advisory Board and Editorial College.
+Within one week following the end of voting, the Foundation sets to work implementing the decisions taken and releases the minutes of the VGM to the Advisory Board and Editorial College.

-At any time, the Foundation can call an Extraordinary Virtual Meeting, to discuss pressing issues with the Editorial College.
+At any time, the Foundation or groups of at least five current Fellows can call a Special Meeting, to put forward motions for SciPost policy changes.
 This meeting must be announced at least one week before its scheduled start.
-An EVM otherwise follows the same procedures as a VGM.
+The voting on motions follows the same procedure as in the Annual Meeting.

-The primary responsibility of the Editorial College is to run the editorial process for all SciPost Journals.
-The College shall strive for the very highest standards of professionalism achievable in the refereeing process.
+The primary responsibility of the Editorial Colleges is to run the editorial process for submissions to SciPost Journals.
+The Colleges shall strive towards the very highest standards of professionalism at all stages of the refereeing process.

-Incoming Submissions are added to the pool of manuscripts under consideration for publication.
-This pool is visible to all members of the Editorial College, as well as to the Advisory Board and Foundation.
+Incoming Submissions are added to the field-specific pool of manuscripts under consideration for publication.
+This pool is visible to all members of the relevant Editorial College (with the exception of Fellows flagged for potential conflict of interest with the authors or the contents of the incoming Submission), as well as to the Advisory Board and Foundation.
 Each item in the pool represents a single Submission's whole history, including possible earlier (pre-resubmission) versions.

 Submissions in the pool can be in any of the following stages: